cuppajiu/love-confession/README.md

 Also thanks to a kind gentleman at Code Fellows whom I've forgotten the name of for helping me debug the opacity for the text background!

 Elizabeth and I worked together on adding the skeleton to the page and thereby giving it a grid.

+Sam and I worked on making the stylesheets work according to SMACSS convention.